aarenson/PHPCap/docs-md/DeveloperREADME.md

 Setup
 --------------------------------------------------------
-1. Install PHP 5.6 or greater with cURL and OpenSSL enabled.
+1. Install PHP 5.6 or greater with the following extensions:
+  * cURL
+  * mbstring
+  * OpenSSL
 1. Install Git.
 The code for PHPCap is stored in GitHub, and Git is required to be able to download it for development.
    See: [https://git-scm.com/downloads](https://git-scm.com/downloads)
 2. Get PHPCap: